spacecolonyone/MarsCityState/README.md

 <div style="page-break-after: always;"></div>

 # Development roadmap
-The design of the city will follow a roadmap of four major milestones that mark three distinctive periods of economic development:
+The design of the city will follow a roadmap of four major milestones that will define three distinctive periods of economic development:

 ![roadmap-phases-milestones](https://user-images.githubusercontent.com/637315/82374055-30b82d00-9a27-11ea-97f4-d09a86cb05e3.png)